crate/cloud-tutorials/docs/edge/introduction.rst

 .. image:: ../_assets/img/cloud-edge-config.png
    :alt: Cluster configuration panels for CrateDB Edge

 On the right the cluster scale overview shows the total hardware values for the cluster.
 This is simply the number of nodes you have chosen, multiplied by the values per node you have defined.

 At the bottom of the deployment screen you can configure your account settings.
 Since you have already created an organization, it does not need to be set here.
-However, you can now define a project that the cluster can be deployed in, as well as the cluster name.
-You also determine the database username and password that you can use to access the cluster `Admin UI`_ later on.

 .. image:: ../_assets/img/cloud-edge-settings.png
    :alt: Account settings menu

 Note that the cluster name has certain validation requirements: it may contain only numbers, letters, and the dash symbol -.
 It must begin with a letter and end with a letter or a number, and must be at least three characters long.
 This is because the cluster name is used to generate your access URL for the Admin UI, thus it needs to be "URL safe".

 You can also define the backup location of your CrateDB Edge cluster.
 You have the option of either using the default backup location for CrateDB Cloud,